Bavarian leader reaffirms support for Laschet despite poll dip | Politics

 Bavarian leader reaffirms support for Laschet despite poll dip

 Bavarian premier Markus Soeder on Thursday rejected calls for him to replace Armin Laschet as conservative candidate to succeed Chancellor Angela Merkel in September's election, throwing his weight behind Laschet's ailing campaign.
-"He (Laschet) will be a strong chancellor," Scholz said in Munich, rejecting calls for the conservatives to revisit the choice.
+Laschet, premier of Germany's most populous region, started the campaign with poll leads of as much as 25%, but missteps and voter doubts have whittled his lead away, with the Social Democrats (SPD) enjoying a narrow lead in some new polls.

 - Country: